Tpan1039-ui/TemPL/README.md

 --output pred.tsv
 ```

-Or using the model that fine-tuned on the homologous sequence of the TM dataset.
+Or using the model that fine-tuned on the homologous sequence of the proteins in the TM dataset.
 ```shell
 python predict_mutant.py --model_name prime-tm-fine-tuning \
 --fasta ./datasets/TM/1CF1/1CF1.fasta \